FactoryBoy/factory_boy/README.rst

 Realistic, random values
 """"""""""""""""""""""""

-Tests look better with random yet realistic values.
+Demos look better with random yet realistic values; and those realistic values can also help discover bugs.
 For this, factory_boy relies on the excellent `fake-factory <https://pypi.python.org/pypi/fake-factory>`_ library:

 .. code-block:: python